875441459/875441459.github.io/_pages/about.md

 - **Adaptive Echo Cancellation with Fast Convergence Rate**, [2021.06-2022.03]

 - **Audiozooming for sound recording**, [2022.02-2023.02]
+  As a core-participant, I developed the audiozooming algorithm for sound recording in noisy environment.

 <span class='anchor' id="-honors-and-awards"></span>
 # 🏅 Honors and Awards